-I’m Tamara Thompson, a licensed California private investigator for nearly 30 years, with expertise in finding people and talking with them.
+I’m Tamara Thompson, a licensed California private investigator for 34 years, with expertise in finding people and talking with them.
 Interviewing many people for legal cases, I’m skilled at putting people at ease, listening and getting them to open up even when talking about deeply painful experiences.

 Searching for a birth parent, grandparent, adoptee or sibling, and the process of reunion, can be psychologically and emotionally difficult.
 I’m a persistent researcher but also sensitive to the adjustments you may need to make along the way and the timing of making contact.